truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 The emphasis on **two** competing projects reminded me of [Karl Popper's argument in favor of a two-party state](https://www.economist.com/blogs/democracyinamerica/2016/01/karl-popper-democracy).
 He argues that a system can become healthy, as long as the losing team becomes *desperate* upon their loss, and willing to take risks and make changes.
 Pretty good advice!

+### Update (16.04.2018)

+Sergio Demian Lerner [correctly points out that he did write a drivechain BIP+code in 2016](https://twitter.com/SDLerner/status/984236076171759617).
+It had pros and cons relative to mine, some of which the two of us discussed together at Scaling Milan in late 2016 (he definitely helped improve our work).

+He also [finishes my unfinished 7th point](https://twitter.com/SDLerner/status/984236695053889536), by reminding us that Altcoins/ICOs can draw away sidechain talent.
+But this does not happen as easily for SegWit or P2SH.

+It also occured to me that working on sidechains is probably perceived as disloyal to Bitcoin.
+After all, what you're really saying is that you want the freedom to leave this party, and go start your own party somewhere else.
+That's bound to insult the current party-hosts, to some extent.
+So we can understand why they wouldn't put sidechains on top of their list (although it is certainly a little presumptuous/creepy that they do not).

 ------

 ### Footnotes